Recife: Museums

 The Museum of Pernambuco State is housed in a 19th-century mansion in Recife.
 Known locally as the "Museu do Estado de Pernambuco (MEPE)", it dates back to 1929.
 The museum comprises over 12 thousand pieces from Masters who portrayed the Colonial period and the Dutch invasion (1630), to 20th and 21st century pieces.

 Kahal Zur Israel Synagogue: Sinagoga Kahal Zur Israel, the historic Recife synagogue in Recife Antigo, is the oldest in the Americas, dating to 1646.
 The original synagogue was destroyed, but a new one was built on site.
 In the early 21st century, it was restored for use as a museum.
 It is an important part of Pernambuco's historic patrimony.
 It was founded by Jews who settled in the Netherlands after expulsion from Spain and Portugal.
 They emigrated with the Dutch to "New Holland" when the Dutch invaded the northeastern portion of Brazilian lands occupied by the Portuguese.
+Moses Cohen Henriques led a Jewish 3000 contingent as part of the Dutch invasion.
+Isaac Aboab de Fonseca was brought from Amsterdam for the synagogue, serving as one of the first rabbis in the new world.
 When the Portuguese reconquered the land, these Sephardic Jews moved further north with the Dutch, and helped found "New Amsterdam" (now New York City) on Manhattan island in the United States.
 The first New York City synagogue was created in Lower Manhattan by the founders of the first synagogue in the New World in Recife.
 It later moved to the Upper West Side, where it is still called "the Portuguese and Spanish Synagogue".

 Gilberto Freyre Foundation: This farmhouse from the 18th century was Gilberto Freyre's old residence.
 Artworks, arts and crafts, book collections and objects that belonged to the Pernambucan writer and sociologist are displayed here.

 Ricardo Brennand Institute: Set up in a reproduction of a medieval-style castle, there is a collection of pieces from the period of Dutch rule in Recife, as well as daggers and armor from medieval Europe.

 Recife City Museum: Located in a room in Cinco Pontas Fort (the five-pointed Fort), this museum houses pictures, reproductions of old paintings, and objects that encapsulate Recife since the period of Dutch rule.